 Get Celiac disease and Diabetes is not a good prognostic.
 Living with multiple health problems can complicate things.
 As a diabetic balancing the levels of carbohydrates. (starches and sugars) with the level of insulin requires thorough and discipline.
 You should always consult your doctor and dietician for specific advice.

-Person with type I Diabetes are at greater risk of developing celiac disease.
+The person with type I Diabetes is at greater risk of developing celiac disease.
 It follows that they will need to manage a diet which controls both conditions.
 The diets do sit perfectly well together, but it needs careful planning.

 G L U T E N.

-Is a protein and a common ingredient in such food stuff as wheat, barley rye and oats.
-For many people sufferers there is no medicine available to relieve their symptoms.
-The only way to reduce, and possibly eliminate, the symptoms is no ensure that they follow a strict gluten free diet for the res of their life.
+Is a protein and a common ingredient in such foodstuff as wheat, barley rye, and oats.
+For many people sufferers, there is no medicine available to relieve their symptoms.
+The only way to reduce, and possibly eliminate, the symptoms are no ensure that they follow a strict gluten-free diet for the res of their life.
 For the majority of patients a gluten-free diet for the rest of their life.
-For the majority of patients a gluten free diet will prevent further damage to the intestines and dive them the opportunity to heal to an extent, if not wholly, dependent on the length of time they have been eating a normal diet before switching to gluten free.
-Other patients may not be as luchy, and may find that the damages is irreversible or aggravated by other ingredients such as eggs or dairy produce.
+For the majority of patients, a gluten-free diet will prevent further damage to the intestines and give them the opportunity to heal to an extent, if not wholly, dependent on the length of time they have been eating a normal diet before switching to gluten-free.
+Other patients may not be as lucky and may find that the damages are irreversible or aggravated by other ingredients such as eggs or dairy produce.
 These sufferers are certainly in the minority.

-A gluten free diet can be difficult to follow as it is present in all manner of foodstuffs.
-The diagnosis of the disease in most people is during childhood, particularly if other members of the malily are already diagnosed.
-This can be hard for teenager to deal with particularly when eating out or at the home of a friend.
+A gluten-free diet can be difficult to follow as it is present in all manner of foodstuffs.
+The diagnosis of the disease in most people is during childhood, particularly if other members of the mainly are already diagnosed.
+This can be hard for a teenager to deal with particularly when eating out or at the home of a friend.
 However, it is important for sufferers to accept that they will not be able to get over the disease but can manage it better if they stick to the special diet.

-The effectively manage celiac disease through the elimination of gluten products from your diet.
-There is alternative treatment that promote the enzymatic process in that way, that help you to improved the Digestive Process make your life free from symptoms and discomfort.
+The effectively manage the celiac disease through the elimination of gluten products from your diet.
+There is an alternative treatment that promotes the enzymatic process in that way, that help you to improve the Digestive Proccess make your life free from symptoms and discomfort.

 I want to leave some links where you can get more information about this topic.
-Please share the information that help other to improve their lives.
+Please share the information that helps others to improve their lives.
 Don’t forget to leave your feedback or questions if you have.